– Frederick William

-Frederick’s parents did not have a happy marriage so Frederick endured a lonely childhood until his younger sister, Louise, was born in 1838 with whom he formed a very close relationship.
+Frederick’s parents did not have a happy marriage so he endured a lonely childhood until his younger sister, Louise, was born in 1838 with whom he formed a very close relationship.
 Fredrick’s father had been in love with his cousin, Elisa Radziwill, a princess of the Polish nobility, but she was considered to be too low-ranked to marry William and he was forced to marry Augusta instead.
 Augusta was far more intelligent than her husband and her liberal leanings caused many conflicts between the pair which made for a tense home life.

-When Frederick was growing up, the political scene in Germany was torn between the liberals who were calling for a unified nation with a constitutional monarchy which clashed with the Hohenzollern belief in an autocratic rule.
+When Frederick was growing up, the political scene in Germany was torn between the liberals who were calling for a unified nation with a constitutional monarchy and the Hohenzollern belief in an autocratic rule.
 While Frederick’s father held to the old beliefs and insisted his son have a military education as per Hohenzollern tradition, Augusta demanded her son be educated in the classics as well.
 Frederick was a good student with an aptitude for languages, becoming fluent in English and French, as well as being competent in Latin.
 Frederick also studied history, geography, physics, music and religion, and was an accomplished rider.

 At the age of ten, Frederick was commissioned as a second lieutenant in the First Infantry Regiment of Guards and invested with the Order of the Black Eagle.
 As a Hohenzollern prince, Frederick was expected to continue his military career but he broke tradition by entering the University of Bonn where he studied history, law and governance and public policy.
 Delighted with her son’s liberal leanings, Augusta decided to send her son to England in 1851 to see the Great Exhibition which had been instigated by Prince Albert, however there were ulterior motives as Frederick was destined to meet his future wife, Princess Victoria.